 Brihadeeswara Temple or literally the big temple is the epitome of South Indian temple architecture.
-And is the signature temple of the Cholas.
+It is the signature temple of the Cholas.
 If you do not have the time to go around and see all the temples they built, see this one and you have seen the best.
 It is also known as Brihadisvara Temple, Thanjavur Temple.
 In local language Tamil it is also known as Rajarajesvaram Koyil or Peruvudaiyar Koyil.

 Thanjavur Temple – Brihadeeswara Temple

 The Gopurams in this temple are not huge.
-But they are still in their base stone color so to me they look far more attractive and sophisticated.
+But they are still in their base stone color.
+So to me, they look far more attractive and sophisticated.
 As you walk through two of them, you see the huge Nandi blocking the view of the temple as if trying to deflect the potential evil eye.
 As you walk past the Nandi pavilion, grand superstructure or the Shikhara of the temple catches and holds your eye.
-Though the Thanjavur temple, on the whole, is beautiful and well maintained, but the Shikhara is the element that enthralls you the most.
+Though the temple, on the whole, is beautiful and well maintained, the Shikhara is the element that enthralls you the most.
 I could have looked at it for hours.
 There is a rhythm in its giant pyramidical built, a certain sense of symmetry that resonates with your senses.

-Huge single stone round finial sitting on top of it probably makes it look as if the whole temple may just oscillate to balance it on its tip.
+Huge single stone round finial sitting on top of it probably makes it look as if the whole of the temple may just oscillate to balance it on its tip.
 It is said that it was covered in gold in its hay days.
 Today you have to visualize that state to imagine the grandeur of the temple.
-It also had a lot of gold and bronze idols, some of them can be seen in the palace museum.
-After all this Thanjavur Temple represents the best period of Chola Art, when it flourished under the tutelage of its famous king in this very temple.
+It also had a lot of gold and bronze idols.
+Some of them can be seen in the palace museum.
+After all, this temple represents the best period of Chola Art when it flourished under the tutelage of its famous king in this very temple.

-Nandi pavilion is also on a high platform and the huge Nandi looks directly towards its Lord.
+Nandi pavilion is also on a high platform.
+The huge Nandi looks directly towards its Lord.
 The ceiling of this pavilion is painted in bright blue and golden yellow like at Chidambaram.
-In front of it is a pillar or stambha with the image of the king bowing to the Lord and his vehicle.
+In front of it is a pillar or Stambha with the image of the king bowing to the Lord and his vehicle.
 Go around the temple and notice the distinctive feature of the Chola temples: Huge Dwarpalas on the side entrances of the temple.
 If you look intently you would be able to see the imprints of various times.
-The lines showing the original construction followed by series of add-on pavilions.
+The lines showing the original construction followed by a series of add-on pavilions.

-For some reason, the stone on the Shikhara shines like no other stone in the premises.
-The subsidiary shrines are also very intricately carved but somehow they look pale in comparison to the Shikhara, which in its Sindhoori color stands out.
+For some reason, the stone on the Shikhara shines like no other stone on the premises.
+The subsidiary shrines are also very intricately carved.
+But somehow they look pale in comparison to the Shikhara, which in its Sindhoori color stands out.
 I almost thought that it is painted.
-But I was told it is not and it is the natural color of the stone.
+But I was told it is not.
+It is the natural color of the stone.
 On the walls, you can go around deciphering the various statues as they depict the various Gods and Goddesses and scenes from their stories.
-Koshtha Panjara’s or the niches to hold the idols are interspersed with Kumbha panjara or the depiction of the sacred pot.
+Koshtha Panjara’s or the niches to hold the idols are interspersed with Kumbha Panjara or the depiction of the sacred pot.

-Inside of the temple is relatively plain, though the mandapa is huge and so is the linga in black stone.
-The upper storey of the temple, which is not open to the public has Shiva depicting all the dance poses like the Gopuram at Chidambaram.
-The difference being here it is Shiva himself depicted.
+Inside of the temple is relatively plain.
+Though the mandapa is huge and so is the linga in black stone.
+The upper story of the temple, which is not open to the public has Shiva depicting all the dance poses like the Gopuram at Chidambaram.
+The difference between them is, here Shiva himself is depicted.